-Carly Leong paced the Sagehens with 15 points and six rebounds.
+Carly Leong paced Pomona-Pitzer Colleges with 15 points and six rebounds.

-The Sagehens led by as many as four points in the opening period as a Leong 3-pointer provided a 19-15 advantage with 72 seconds to go.
-Pomona-Pitzer Colleges took its last lead at 23-22 with 3:43 remaining in the second quarter before UW-Oshkosh closed out the first half with six points in a row, including four from Porath, as the Titans went into intermission with a 28-23 advantage.
+The Sagehens led by as many as four points in the opening period as a Leong 3-pointer gave them a 19-15 advantage with 72 seconds to go.
+Pomona-Pitzer Colleges took its last lead at 23-22 with 3:43 remaining in the second quarter before UW-Oshkosh closed out the first half with six straight points, including four from Porath, as the Titans went into intermission with a 28-23 advantage.

-A 3-pointer by Pustina extended the Titan lead to 40-31 with 5:32 to play in the third quarter.
-Clinging to a 40-36 edge at the 4:26 mark of the third period, UW-Oshkosh's 13-1 run featured five different scorers, including Nikki Arneson, whose 3-pointer capped the decisive run for a 53-37 cushion.
+A 3-pointer by Pustina extended the Titans' lead to 40-31 with 5:32 to play in the third quarter.
+Clinging to a 40-36 lead at the 4:26 mark of the third period, UW-Oshkosh's 13-1 run featured five different scorers, including Nikki Arneson, whose 3-pointer capped the decisive run for a 53-37 advantage.